FAQs

 What is a diamond?

 Diamond is a mineral form of the chemical element Carbon (C).
-It is naturally occuring and lab made.
+It is both naturally occuring and lab made.

 Diamonds are a 10 on the Mohs scale of mineral hardness, moissanite is a 9.25.
 That means that moissanite is 92.5 percent as hard and in the real world of daily wear and industrial use (drilling, cutting, polishing etc.) moissanite is a durable option, just as durable as diamond.